kdabwl/SmallObjects/README.md

 invoke ⁱth literal (a method object);
 either forget returned value, or replace receiver location by it, else push it on the stack;
 ```
 The difference between `dispatch` and `invoke` is just the causing bytecode, same so with the returned value.
-However, the primitive may fail -- and therefore delegate to a fallback method.
+However, the primitive may fail -- and therefore delegate to a `fallback method`.
 In that case the operation is like
 ```
 theMethod := aFallbackMethod;
 ```